-- Core activities (potentially eligible): electricity transmission (including interconnectors); electricity distribution; gas distribution; and electricity system operation - Other major activities (potentially eligible): gas-powered electricity generation; gas storage; and solar-photovoltaic and wind-powered electricity generation - Non-core activities (non-eligible): investment fund business for future energy solutions; captive insurance business; property investment business; and telecommunications business
+- Core activities (potentially eligible): electricity transmission (including interconnectors and smart meters): electricity distribution: gas distribution; and electricity system operation. - Other major activities (potentially eligible): gas-powered electricity generation; gas storage; and solar photovoltaic and wind-powered electricity generation. - Non-core activities (non-eligible): investment fund business for future energy solutions; captive insurance business; property investment business; and telecommunications business.

 To align with the requirements of the Disclosure Delegated Act, we have not considered joint ventures (JVs) in our KPIs this year as this would prevent the total turnover and capex figures from being directly reconcilable with our audited Group financial statements.
 However, it should be noted that many of our sustainable activities, such as the construction and operation of renewables generation in the US, are in JV partnerships with other organisations.
 On this basis, we would expect our green KPIs to be higher if JVs were included.
-In October 2023, legislation enabling the separation of the UK Electricity System Operator (NGESO) and the formation of the National Energy System Operator (NESO), responsible for both electricity and gas systems, was passed through Parliament.
-In September 2024, we agreed with the UK government on the sale terms of the NGESO, completing the transaction on 1 October 2024.
-Consequently, the NGESO's assets and liabilities were presented as held for sale in the consolidated financial statements for the year ended 31 March 2024 and up to 30 September 2024.
-Half year NGESO 'Turnover' and 'Opex' is included in the EU Taxonomy report, as per Note 10 in the ARA.